Key takeaways:

 Yosemite | sudo discoveryutil udnsflushcaches |

-If none of the solutions work, try contacting the website owner.
+If the problem continues, contact the website owner for help.
 Tell them about the 401 error and the steps you’ve taken to resolve it.
 This way, they can provide additional solutions specific to their website, such as resetting your account credentials or granting the necessary permissions.

 How can a website owner fix the 401 error?